pts/pts-xtiny/README.txt

 (http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html). pts-xtiny
 achieves almost the same, tiny file size as indicated there, but without the programmer having to write any assembly code.
-The ELF file generation is done using a GNU ld linker script.
+The ELF file generation is done using a GNU ld linker script or some custom flag to ld and post-processing the output files.

 FAQ
 ~~~